 We know navigating the leasing process can often be an overwhelming affair.
 But have no fear!
-Capital Motor Cars is here to help you better understand the ins and outs of leasing that the dealerships don’t want you to know.
+Capital Motor Cars are here to help you better understand the ins and outs of leasing that the dealerships don’t want you to know.
 That’s why we compiled some of the most common leasing terms that our customers encounter every day and put them all in one place.
 Click on any of the links below to learn more about a specific leasing term or just take a quick glance at the provided explanations.
 Either way, you’re one step closer to becoming a leasing terminology expert!

 Leasing Terms from A to Z